News and Future Plans

 Furthermore, the prisoners (from my Art Program at DCS) have taken part in many other Group exhibitions at the Art It Is Contemporary Galleries in Cape Town and Johannesburg (Group exhibitions entitled “Identity”, 2016 etc), Contemporary Art Galleries in Hermanus, been included as part of the artworks which was exhibited in the foyer area at my solo exhibition entitled “Carceral Spaces:Anticipating the sublime…” (in the Reservoir Gallery, Oliewenhuis Museum, 2017) and also participated in the Stephan Weltz Exhibitors and Auctioneers Group Exhibition entitled “Orchids and Art” etc. (2017).
 Radio coverage and interviews were conducted by Rian Pilati and Annemarie Baird from GaySA Radio as it relates to my own work and the work of the prisoners etc.

-We are currently planning and attempting to structure a travelling group exhibition for (prisoners who have already left prison as well as some of the prisoners still inside prison confines from DCS) them during March/April 2019 through the Art It Is Gallery in Woodstock and Johannesburg entitled “i had a Dream…” Seeing that we are still in the process of preparing, planning and structuring this proposed exhibition further details concerning this will be published on my Facebook page and my website early next year.
+We are currently planning and attempting to structure a travelling group exhibition for (prisoners who have already left prison as well as some of the prisoners still inside prison confines from DCS) them during March/April 2020 through the Art It Is Gallery in Woodstock and Johannesburg entitled “i have a Dream…” Seeing that we are still in the process of preparing, planning and structuring this proposed exhibition further details concerning this will be published on my Facebook page and my website early next year.

 I thank you for your interest,